Sandysmile/Capstone/README.md

 ![image](https://github.com/Sandysmile/Capstone/assets/20648423/35eb2eb7-2dd8-41d6-a892-986e72112ce8)

+# Data Understanding:

+## Initial EDA for All Cases ( Closed Cases and Open Cases)

+1. Handing Missing Values

+2. Understand open cases to plan splitting data strategies without data leakage problem.

+3. Understand date-related columns and coverted them if appliable

+4. Check the imbalance of the dataset

+4. Drop unuseful features based on my business reserach.

+5. Create Features that won't cause data leakage (beflore splitting)

+6. Create geo and neighborhood clusters for segment analaysis Create Geoclusters and Neighborhood Clusters to understand the innate features of 311 Calls (why did I do this step before      spliting.
+My assumation is Geo locations are constant, so are neighborhood clusters0. they are not changes as randomely as
+   311 reported cases.

+7. Split the whole dataset into closed cases ( Trained and testing datasets) and open cases (validation dataset)

 Data Splitting and Modelling Steps:

 Step 1: seperate the Closed Cases from open cases(without valide closing dates): Use the closed cases to create both a training and a validation set.
 This allows me to train the model and evaluate its performance on known outcomes. ( Capstone Project)